Distractic/LethalCompanyTemplate/README.md

 # Setup

+First of all, follow the [wiki](https://lethal.wiki/dev/initial-setup) to have a working development environment.

 ## Configuring the project

-In the [csproj](LethalCompanyTemplate/LethalCompanyTemplate.csproj) file, in the `PropertyGroup` section, there are some properties that you can change to help you configure the project.
+In the [csproj](LethalCompanyTemplate/LethalCompanyTemplate.csproj) file, the `PropertyGroup` section, there are some properties that you can change to help you to configure the project.

 | Property                     | Description                                                                                                                                                             |
 |------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|